 From Aberfoyle, follow the A821 (Duke’s Pass) uphill for around 400m until you arrive at the ‘blue bicycle’ access gates on the right.
 Pass through the gates and follow the surfaced track past a woodland play area and the spectacular ‘Little Fawn’ waterfall.
-Cross the bridge and follow Route 7 signage all the way – the route starts with a reasonable climb, followed by a series of sweeping forest descents, awesome picnic spots and Loch Drunkie’s western shore.
+Cross the bridge and follow NCN7 signage all the way – the route starts with a reasonable climb, followed by a series of sweeping forest descents, awesome picnic spots and Loch Drunkie’s western shore.
 More descending leads to a prominent right turn and the southern shoreline of Loch Venachar.
 Follow the quiet Invertrossachs Road for 9.7km into Callander.

 Either end of the route there has cafes, restaurants, pubs, shops, toilets, cycle hire and parking, seasonal toilets at Loch Drunkie.